-Baby Born With Amniotic Sac (En Caul Birth) – What Is It & Why It Happens?
+En Caul Birth – What It Is & Why It Happens?

 Bringing a life into this world is one of the most rewarding and memorable experiences of life.
-Childbirth is simply a miracle and when it’s an en caul birth, it can be pretty amazing.
-An en caul birth is when the baby comes out inside the amniotic sac.
-The amniotic sac will remain unbroken, making the newborn appear to be inside a watery bubble.
-The chances of an en caul birth are extremely rare.
-And the caul (amniotic sac) is completely harmless and can be easily removed by the midwife or the doctor.
+Childbirth is simply a miracle, and when it’s an en caul birth, it can be pretty amazing.
+An en caul birth occurs when the baby is born en caul, meaning they arrive inside the intact amniotic sac.
+The amniotic sac remains unbroken, making the newborn appear to be inside a watery bubble.
+This rare phenomenon is often referred to as a Baby Born With Amniotic Sac, and it is a fascinating sight.
+The chances of an en caul birth are extremely rare, occurring in roughly 1 in 80,000 deliveries.

 What Is En Caul Birth?

 In this type of birth, the baby is born completely covered by the amniotic sac.
 The sac also comes out at birth, while the baby is inside of a partially broken or an unbroken membrane.
-This might look like the baby is completely covered in a soft, water-balloon, or a water-filled bubble.
+This might look like the baby is completely covered in a soft, water-balloon, or a water-filled bubble (1).

 This type of birth is sometimes also called ‘veiled birth’.
 It is very rare that fewer than 1 in 80000 births is en caul.
 But most en-caul births occur during pre-term or premature births.